Torresic/DiskettePractice/README.md

 # Class practice day 06/02/2023

-Draw a floppy disk using only css.
+Draw a floppy disk using css only.